tangentsoft/pidp8i/doc/os8-run.md

 |                           | not-disabled` _DISABLE_ block.

-## Script Language command inventory
+## Script Language Command Inventory

 Here is a list of the `os8-run` scripting language commands in alphabetical order.